Skip to content

 Traditional Dubai chocolate is not gluten-free.
 The knafeh (kadayif) pastry strands that provide the signature crunch are made from wheat flour, which contains gluten.
 This is a core component of the Dubai chocolate experience, so standard recipes will always contain gluten.
 If you have celiac disease or a gluten sensitivity, you should avoid conventional Dubai chocolate bars.

 If you are purchasing Dubai chocolate from a shop or online retailer, always check the ingredient list and allergen information carefully.
 Even if a bar uses gluten-free alternatives for the crunchy element, it may still be produced in a facility that handles wheat products, posing a cross-contamination risk.
-For the safest option, look for producers who specifically certify their products as gluten-free or make your own at home using verified gluten-free ingredients.
+For the safest option, look for products with explicit gluten-free certification.